exercism/gleam/concepts/phantom-types/introduction.md

 # Introduction

-Phantom types are types are type parameters of a custom type that are not used in any of the value constructors of that type.
+Phantom types are type parameters of a custom type that are not used in any of the value constructors of that type.

 That's a little abstract, so here is an example: